Apollo Vredestein: Apollo Vredestein, since 2009

-In 2009, Vredestein was acquired by India's Apollo Tyres Ltd, and the company name was changed to Apollo Vredestein B.V.
-In January 2013, Apollo Tyres Ltd announced the opening of its global R&D centre in Enschede, developing and testing car and van tyres for the company.
-On June 12, 2013, Apollo Tyres Ltd announced the acquisition of Cooper Tire & Rubber Company.
-In a US$2.5 billion deal.
+In 2009, Vredestein was acquired by India's Apollo Tyres, Ltd., and the company name was changed to Apollo Vredestein B.V.
+In January 2013, Apollo Tyres Ltd announced the opening of its global R&D center in Enschede, developing and testing car and van tires for the company.
+On 12 June 2013 Apollo Tyres Ltd announced the acquisition of Cooper Tire & Rubber Company in a US$2.5 billion deal.
 This would have turned Apollo Tyre into the world's seventh-largest tyre company, with combined global revenue of an estimated US$6.6 billion, according to Tire Review data, but on 30 December 2013, the Cooper acquisition was called off.

 In May 2015, Apollo Tyres announced the relocation of its European head office from Enschede, to Amsterdam.
 The move happened in the following months.
-On March 5, 2020, the company announced that 750 jobs were to become redundant within 2 years.
+On 5 March 2020 the company announced that 750 jobs were to become redundant within 2 years.
 The intention is that the production of regular car tyres will be halted within that period.

 Structure

 Offices

-Apollo Vredestein B.V. is represent by:
+Apollo Vredestein B.V. is represented by: